bootdotdev/blog/content/clean-code/singletons-in-es6-the-good-the-bad-the-ugly.md

 As stated earlier, a singleton is dangerously close to being a global variable, and we don't like those.
 There is one important difference:

-The singleton instance **isn't actually globally scoped**: in order to modify state the caller must import the class and use getters/setters.
+The singleton instance **isn't truly scoped globally**: to modify the state, the caller must import the class and use getters and setters.
 This makes access more explicit and controlled.
 Not only are the ways in which the state can be modified explicitly defined, but files that use the state must 'import' it.

 ## But Muh Redux